-Disclosure Quantity 20214 2020 Percentage of employees to whom the organization's anti-corruption policies and procedures have been communicated to 0 100 % Percentage of business partners to whom the organization's anti-corruption policies and procedures have been communicated to 0 100 % Percentage of directors and management that have received anti-corruption training 0 100 % Percentage of employees that have received anti-corruption training 0 25 %
+Disclosure Quantity Uni ts 2022 2021 4 2020 Percentage of employees to whom the organization's anti-corruption policies and procedures have been communicated to 0 0 100 % Percentage of business partners to whom the organization's anti-corruption policies and procedures have been communicated to 0 0 100 % Percentage of directors and management that have received anti-corruption training 0 0 100 % Percentage of employees that have received anti- corruption training 0 0 25 %

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach PGMC commits to encouraging trustworthy decision-making and prudent behavior in its directors, employees, stockholders, future investors, customers, business partners, local communities, and government/regulators for ethical, moral, and legal business conduct.
-Board of Directors, Employees, Suppliers.
-Customers, Local Community, Government Applicable to PGMC are the following company policies: 1.
-FNI board-approved Anti-Bribery Policy dated December 16, 2014 2.
-FNI board-approved Conflict of Interest Policy dated April 29, 2015 3.
-FNI board-approved Related Party Transactions Policy dated April 29, 2015 and subsequently amended as FNI
+Management Approach The Company's anti-corruption stand demonstrates its commitment to sustainability and its stakeholders.
+The trust that stakeholders give to the Company is most valuable for the brand's reputation.
+The Company's commitment to encourage ethical decision- making, behavior, and conduct in its directors, employees, stockholders, future investors, customers, business partners, local communities, and regulators Board of Directors, Employees, Suppliers.
+Customers, Local Community, Government PGMC promulgates the following policies across the organization: 1.
+Anti-Bribery Policy 2.
+Conflict of Interest Policy 3.
+Related Party Transactions Policy and Material Related Party Transactions 4.
+Whistle Blowing Policy Contracts and agreements entered into also include adherence to these policies.